alokrajg/alokrajg.github.io/_posts/2022-01-02-python-libraries-for-time-series.md

 **1. Prophet**

 Facebook (Meta)’s `Prophet` is a generic time series forecasting at scale.

-It follows the scikit-learn API, *fit* and *predict* methods so it should be easy to pick up for anyone with experience with sklearn.
+It follows the scikit-learn API, *fit* and *predict* methods so it should be easy to pick up for anyone having experience with sklearn.
 At its core, the Prophet procedure is an additive regression model.

 These are situations where Prophet is better than regular forecasting methods.
 Mostly in demand forecasting business where:
 - hourly, daily, or weekly observations with at least a few months (preferably a year) of history.
 - important holidays that occur at irregular intervals that are known in advance.